-There’s never a good time to ride your motorcycle wearing just a T-shirt.
+The guy above probably think he’s cool but in my opinion, there’s never a good time to ride your motorcycle wearing just a T-shirt.

 Mesh motorcycle jackets are constructed from textile mesh-type material that’s almost porous in nature, allowing plenty of air to make its way through and keep you cool.
+However the most important part is: they offer very similar levels of protection when compared to a traditional motorcycle jacket.

 You can also get perforated leather jackets which don’t quite offer as much airflow as a mesh jacket but the perforations do keep you cooler than if you were wearing a normal leather jacket.